-On the evening of September 25, the same day as, the demonstration against discriminatory events took place on campus, President Mauri Ditzler answered student’s questions that had arisen during the semester at a Student Senate meeting.
+On the evening of Sept.
+25, the same day as a demonstration against discriminatory events took place on campus, President Mauri Ditzler answered student’s questions that had arisen during the semester at a Student Senate meeting.

 The Senate, which had been attempting to hold a forum with Ditzler for three weeks, moved their meeting from the fourth floor of the Kellogg Center to Upper Baldwin, anticipating a large audience.